Settings

 Proxy strategy

-Allows you to manage the proxy selection strategy when using sessions: retain the proxy from a successful request for the next request or always use a random proxy.
+Allows managing the proxy selection strategy when using sessions: keep the proxy from a successful request for the next request or always use a random proxy.

 Recommendations

-This article discusses all the settings that allow you to manage threads.
-It is worth noting that when configuring thread config, it is not necessary to set all the parameters specified in the article; it is enough to set only those that will ensure receiving the correct result.
-Usually, you only need to change Threads count, the rest of the settings can be left as default.
+This article covers all settings that allow managing threads.
+It is worth noting that when configuring the thread config, it is not necessary to set all the parameters mentioned in the article; it is enough to set only those that will ensure a correct result.
+Usually, you only need to change the Threads count, other settings can be left at default.

-Each scraper has many settings and allows you to save different sets of settings in presets.
-The preset system allows you to use the same scraper with different settings depending on the situation; let's look at the example of the
+Each parser has many settings and allows saving different sets of settings into presets.
+The preset system allows using the same parser with different settings depending on the situation, let's look at an example with the

 - Pages count: